madminer-tool/madminer-workflow/README.md

 git submodule update --init --recursive
 ```

-The repositories defined as sub-modules should will follow their own development pace.
+The repositories defined as sub-modules will follow their own development pace.
 For cases where the sub-module repositories has been updated on GitHub, and want
 to propagate those changes to your local copy of the repositories: